vrecan/ecs-opensearch/README.md

 ## Opensearch Modifications

 This repositroy conatins some modifications as opposed to the original repo.
-This includes sections in the generator scripts which generate OpenSearch compatible index templates.
-Due to some differences in the APIs and available field types within OpenSearch, I adopted the build process to handle the differences and do some conversions.
+This includes sections in the generator scripts which generate Consumer compatible index templates.
+Due to some differences in the APIs and available field types within Consumer, I adopted the build process to handle the differences and do some conversions.
 This makes it possible to get some future schema updates from the repo easily.